enhance-dev/enhance.dev/src/views/docs/md/learn/concepts/rendering/element-expansion.md

 This is my index page
 ```

 Notice how the custom element is expanded with the output of your pure function.
-This sets your page for progressive enhancement.
+This sets your page up for progressive enhancement.

 [🎰 Next read how enhance expands `<slot>` tags →](http://localhost:3333/docs/learn/concepts/rendering/slots)